Elija-K/digital-circuit/README.md

-# digital-circuit
+# Digital Circuit

-its a Simple Web Circuit Simulator
+Its a Simple Digital Circuit Simulator inspired by a Old Project i saw thats a Program